kaiPushOrigin/Mean-Stack-Tutorial/README.md

 Code Stuff:

-1. app.use(express.static(__dirname + "/ public ")); //static - html, javascript and CSS file.
+1. app.use(express.static(__dirname + "/public")); //static - html, javascript and CSS file.
 Telling the server to look for static files in 'public' directory.